 Returning to Goudey, my belief is that the 1934 release was more an extension than it was a sequel.
 Yes, the first 24 cards repeated players from the prior year, a quality we’d normally find in a sequel.
 However, I believe this was more about expedience than anything else.
 Go beyond cards 1-24 and 64 of the remaining 72 cards feature brand new players, often rookies not around in 1933 or players of secondary status who didn’t make the cut the first time around.

 Now how about the other eight cards, the players repeated from the 1933 set?
 Two were the Gehrig cards already identified.
 With Gehrig the front man for the set, his two cards make sense, even if they “ruin” the clean run of nearly all new players.

-First up is Mark Koenig, whose new card shows his move from the Cubs to the Reds.
+Another repeated player is Mark Koenig, whose new card shows his move from the Cubs to the Reds.
 In other words, we can think of it as a “Traded” card in the update set.

 Next up is Marty McManus, whose new card shows his move from one Boston club to the other (by way of Brooklyn).
 Another traded card.

 Finally, Adam Comorosky’s new card shows his move from the Pirates to the Reds.

 This still leaves three players (Cuyler, Bridges, Hallahan) we wouldn’t expect to see in an extension/update of the 1933 set, and I offer no explanation for them.
 Still, three out of 72 is not a very big number.

 If we think of 1934 Goudey as a sequel, it’s an underwhelming one indeed.
 Less than half the number of cards and almost no star power in the final three series.
 Conversely, if we regard 1934 Goudey as an extension of 1933, nearly all of its peculiar features make sense.

 - Why so much smaller?
 It’s a traded set!